Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

 - When is the wagtail breeding season?

-- Where does the white wagtail spend the winter?
+- Where does the pied wagtail spend the winter?

-- How to support the white wagtail in your garden
+- How to support the pied wagtail in your garden

 Female and male white wagtails do not differ very much.
 The only distinguishing feature is the crown, which in males is deep black up to the nape and contrasts sharply with its grey back.
 In females, the nape is dark grey and blends more softly to its pale back.
 When the birds have plainer plumage, however, this distinguishing feature is lost.

-What does the white wagtail song sound like?
+What does the pied wagtail call sound like?

 The white wagtail call consists of a bright, two-syllable “chissick”, which is often heard from a high vantage point.
 So, if you hear a wagtail singing, it is worth looking up to the roof of the nearest building.
 Similar two-syllable calls are also made in flight.